War criminals in Canada

 The proper handling of war criminals in Canada with regard to criminal prosecution or extradition has been the subject of ongoing debate.

 History

-Following World War II, Canada held investigations and proceedings against war criminals that lasted until 1948.
+Following World War II, Canada held investigations and proceedings against Nazi war criminals that lasted until 1948.
 During the 1950s, an anti-communist political climate turned public opinion away from the atrocities of World War II and allegedly resulted in an immigration policy which was more permissive to former Nazis.
 During this period, approximately 40,000 such individuals could more easily demonstrate a non-communist affiliation and therefore emigrated to Canada from Germany.
 Among the influx of Nazis were an unknown number of suspected war criminals.
 Ramon Hnatyshyn stated "Canada would not be a haven for those who would commit or who have committed crimes against humanity".
 Despite growing awareness and some legislative changes it soon became clear that despite having the required legislation, Canada still lacked the political will to prosecute its most senior war criminals.